LuigiBrotha/jotihunt_coordinate_converter/readme.md

 ## Requirements

-- Easy to use both on phone and laptop.
 - Can convert :
   - EPSG : 28992 RD-coordinates (Dutch coordinate system)
   - EPSG : 4326 WGS84 (World wide coordinate system)